Yellow Leaves on Coleus

 Symptoms

-- leaves turning yellow before dropping
+- a leaf turning solid yellow before dropping off within a day or two

 Causes